 ● A dry rub or marinade will help with flavor.

-● If you are doing a marinade, place your meat in a 2 gallon Ziploc bag overnight to contain the marinade-mess, and evenly distribute marinade the surface area of the roast.
+● If you are doing a marinade, place your meat in a 2 gallon Ziploc bag overnight to contain the marinade-mess, and evenly distribute marinade to the surface area of the roast.

 ● Rub butter on turkey or chicken skin and cook the last 30 minutes – 1 hour uncovered.